geoserver/geoserver/doc/en/user/source/installation/win_binary.rst

 #.
 Navigate to ``http://localhost:8080/geoserver`` (or wherever you installed GeoServer) to access the GeoServer :ref:`web_admin`.

-If you see the GeoServer logo, then GeoServer is successfully installed.
+   If you see the GeoServer Welcome page, then GeoServer is successfully installed.

    .. figure:: images/success.png

-      GeoServer installed and running successfully
+      GeoServer Welcome Page

 Stopping
 --------